Specialized Welding Techniques For Skilled Trades Students

 Shielded Metal Arc Welding (SMAW)

-Shielded Metal Arc Welding (SMAW), or Stick welding, is a welding method that uses a consumable electrode with a flux coating to produce the weld.
+Shielded Metal Arc Welding (SMAW), or Stick welding, is a method that uses a consumable electrode with a flux coating to produce the weld.
 SMAW is a versatile welding technique that can weld a wide range of metals.
-It is commonly used in industries that require portability and the ability to weld in outdoor and remote locations.
+It is commonly used in industries that require portability and the ability to fuse in outdoor and remote locations.

 In SMAW, a consumable electrode with a flux coating is held in a welding gun and melted by the heat of the welding arc in the welding job.